darpa-brass/bbn-immortals/phase01/README.md

 ## General

 ### Bandwidth data
-The bandwidth data will be logged within the IM_RAW_VALIDATION_DATA after validation completes.
-Events associated with can be identified with the following details:
+The bandwidth data will be logged in the rawLogData parameter of the IM_TA_STATE after validation completes.
+Events associated with can be identified with the following details and the mandatory timestamp (an initial traffic point of zero KBytes will be sent initially):

-* type: "combinedServerBandwidthMBps"
+* type: "combinedServerTrafficBytes"
 * eventSource: TBD
-* dataType: TBD
+* dataType: TBD (but a whole number of some sort)

+## Sample Execution (How we are doing it)

+1. Extract a copy of the repository to the dummy Test Harness machine.
+2. With a prepared Test Adapter image, (See Initial Online Setup above), start the machine hosting it, but do not execute the startup script.
+3. Set up the host files on the TA and TH to point to one another
+4. Create the "/test" and "/test/data" directory on the TA.
+5. Execute the following command from the _immortals_root/harness_ directory on the Test Harness to start the dummy server:
+    `./testing.py llds -tha 0.0.0.0 -thp 44444 -tap 55555 all`
+6. This will start a "Lincoln Labs Dummy Server" on 'Test Harness Address' 0.0.0.0 (indicates all network interfaces) using the 'Test Harness Port' 44444, 'Test Adapter Port' 55555, and run 'all' tests (Baseline A, Baseline B, and Challenge) upon a ready signal.
+7. Switch to the Test Adapter machine, and from the "immortals_root/harness" directory, execute the following command:
+    `./start_das.py -taa 0.0.0.0 -thp 44444 -tap 55555`
+8. If all goes well, events should be occurring on the Test Adapter console and _immortals_root/harness/ll_dummy_server.log_ should display the network events as they occur.